QARV: Quantization-Aware ResNet VAE for Lossy Image Compression: Neural Network Implementation

 \textbf{The $\lambda$ embedding network} takes $\lambda$, a positive real number, as input and produces $e_\lambda$, a vector carrying information about $\lambda$.
 Given an input $\lambda$, we first scale it using a natural logarithmic function to scale it into the log space.
 The scaled value is then converted into a vector using a sinusoidal embedding operation, \ie, the method used for positional encoding in Transformers~\cite{vaswani2017attention} and time embedding in diffusion probabilistic models~\cite{ho2020ddpm}.
 Finally, a multilayer perceptron (MLP) is applied to obtain $e_\lambda$.
 The embedding $e_\lambda$ is used in all residual blocks to make the entire model conditional on $\lambda$.

 \textbf{Adaptive Layer Normalization (AdaLN):} the AdaLN module is built on the Layer Normalization~\cite{ba2016layernorm} operation.
-In the context of images, Layer Normalization normalizes (by subtracting the mean and dividing by the standard deviation) an image feature in the channel dimension, typically followed by an affine transform with learned weights and biases.
+In the context of image features, it normalizes (by subtracting the mean and dividing by the standard deviation) an image feature w.r.t. the channel dimension, typically followed by an affine transform with learned weights and biases.
 In AdaLN (right pane of Fig.~\ref{fig:qarv_method_architecture_res_adaln}), we parameterize the weights and biases of this affine transform as the output of a simple network whose input is $e_\lambda$.
 One can view this as using a hyper-network to produce the affine weights and biases of the Layer Normalization operation.
 By doing this, the channel-wise mean and standard deviation of the output of AdaLN is determined by $\lambda$, making all residual blocks in the model (and thus all posteriors $\qzi$ and priors $\pzi$) conditional on $\lambda$.
 We empirically found this AdaLN operation works well for variable-rate compression, being able to cover a wide range of rates (from around 0.2 to around 2.0 bits per pixel).

 \textbf{Training strategy:} Training is done by minimizing the variable-rate loss function (Eq.~\eqref{eq:qarv_method_loss_var_rate}).
 Recall that one needs to specify $p_\Lambda$ used during training manually.
 We heuristically define $p_\Lambda$ such that $\Lambda$ is the cube of a uniform random variable: